Where's Baby? Look before you lock!

 10 mins 2 hrs

-Hot Car Deaths can Happen to Your Family
+Hot Car Deaths Can Happen To Anyone.

-This unthinkable tragedy has happened to thousands of parents.
-And not one of them thought it could ever happen to them.
-Because when a child is left in a hot car, it’s not a failure of love or responsibility.
-It’s a failure of memory.
+The majority of hot car deaths happen because a parent or caregiver unknowingly leaves the child behind.
 An attentive, caring parent gets lost in routine and forgets to drop off their child at school.
 Forgets to go to daycare first.
 Or doesn’t realize the child is in the vehicle in the first place.
 It’s hard to imagine, but it happens, almost once every week.
-The first step to preventing it is believing that it can happen to you.
+To people just like you.
+So, the first step to preventing it, is believing that it can happen to you.

-What You Can Do
+What You Can Do?

 • Never leave a child alone in a motor vehicle.